 is in the best interest of the department and/or the University.
 As part of the investigation,

-the President may seek the counsel of other faculty, staff, and/or administrators
+the Provost may seek the counsel of other faculty, staff, and/or administrators within

-If a Chair is removed, an interim Chair will be appointed by the President to administer
+If a Chair is removed, an interim Chair will be appointed by the Provost to administer

 the daily business of the department, and the search process (external or internal)